josephlozano/josephlozano.github.io/_posts/2018-12-13-Loan Prediction-Data-Exploration-and-Cleaning.md

 A financial institution wants help identifying customers who have a lesser chance of defaulting on their loan.

-Build a predictive model that would predict who would be a good customer and come up with questions to ask <br>
-the client when they are applying for loan based on the model.
+Build a predictive model that would predict who would be a good customer and come up with questions to ask the client when they are applying for loan based on the model.

 ## Cleaning Required
 - Remove duplicates